kalkyo/final_project/README.md

 # StreetWear Storm
 A website allowing users to browse a catalog of shoes ranging in a variety of brands under the sneakers categories.
 A user is presented with the home page showcasing the newest shoes added currently with graphics making the shoes pop.
-Upon navigating through the page users can pick out shoes and add them to the cart.
-Users can view the cart and then proceed to checkout filling out user information.
+Upon navigating through the page, users can pick out shoes and add them to the cart.
+Users can view the cart and then proceed to checkout by filling out their shipping information.
 The admin can log in and track orders that have been placed.

+# Admin Page login
+* Username is admin
-* Admin Page login is admin and the password is @adminPassword1
+* Password is @adminPassword1

 ## Authors
 * Peter Eang